guy881/IrisDetector/README.md

 Algorithm isn't perfect but I think it's quite interesting.
 Except detecting pupils it also counts blinks.

+The code was intended to be run on Python 2.7.

 Screenshots:

 ![Pupils detection in action][screen1]